 Using the Data Explorer

 If you have permission to view a dataset, clicking "browse data" will take you to the "data explorer", where you can create your own cohorts by choosing the subsets of data that are relevant to your research, and then export as a custom cohort entity.
 The cohort will show up as a "cohort" table in the Data tab.

 In the clip above, we create a unique cohort by selecting patients with a few types of cancers, and then limiting the cohort by gender.
 Clicking "export" and "send" takes you to the import data screen where you can select to which of your own workspaces your custom cohort will be sent:

-For information on how to use custom cohorts with SQL and BigQuery, and how to set up your own Data Explorer, see this article.
+For information on how to use custom cohorts with SQL and BigQuery, see this article.

 Showcase & Tutorials (Template Workspaces) Library

 - Example (GATK) workspaces

 - Used to showcase workflows and tools for general use

 - Many contain tools developed at and supported by Broad

 - Specific use cases based on published work